XGHeaven/node-env-deploy/README.md

 MONGO_Port = 27017
 ```

 > in json format, all value would be save as String even if it's a Number.
-Such as `typeof MONGO_PORT` return `String`
+Such as `typeof MONGO_PORT` return `String`.

 > default, all env name will be save as upper case.
 You can set `autoTransformCase` as false to turn off this.

 index.js - find `.env` file under `__dirname` which pass to it.
 Or it's' default is `process.cwd()`